-We’ve all had to become more flexible in our working lives but working too much, or being too consumed by your job, can lead to stress, poor mental health and can often affect your physical health as well.
+We’ve all had to become more flexible in our working lives, but working too much, or being too consumed by your job, can lead to stress, poor mental health and can often affect your physical health as well.

 What is a work/life balance?

-What is a healthy work/life balance?
+What is a healthy work/life blend?

 - Meeting deadlines at work, but still having time to meet friends in the evening